Kunal2007-web/KDotfiles/README.md

 ### Installation

+Download KDotfiles .zip or .tar.gz file from [releases](https://github.com/Kunal2007-web/KDotfiles/releases) assets.

-Clone the repostiory in your home directory:
+or Clone the repository in your home directory:

 * with HTTPS: